 To exit NeoRouter VPN, you can click Menu - Exit.
-Alternatively you can open the key icon in the notification area and there with the line of the second sec notification area and then click the disconnect button in the VPN status dialog.
+Alternatively you can open the key icon in the notification area and then click the disconnect button in the VPN status dialog.

 4.3 Tunnel Mode for Android 3.x and below